top of page

 Conclusion

-Offshore vessels are vital for the maritime industry, crucial for various offshore activities.
+Offshore vessels are vital for the maritime industry & crucial for various offshore activities.
 With over 10,000 vessels across more than 20 specializations, they meet the offshore sector's diverse needs.
-About 70% of these vessels support oil and gas operations, while 11% aid offshore wind development.
+About 70% of these vessels support oil and gas operations, while approximately 11% of them aid offshore wind development.
 The support fleet, including PSVs, SOVs, and AHTs, makes up 60% of the total fleet.

 The need for sea transportation is rising, making offshore vessels more crucial in the maritime industry.
 They range from container ships to specialized vessels like oil tankers and reefer ships, crucial for global trade.
 With a focus on smarter vessels and technology, the future of offshore vessels looks bright.
 The industry will continue to evolve, prioritizing sustainability, efficiency, and safety.
 Offshore vessels will remain key players in the maritime sector's future.